Narayana Murthy Success Story: The Man Behind Infosys

 FAQs

-Who are the founders of Infosys?
+Who is the owner of Infosys?

 N.R.
 Narayana Murthy, Nilekani, S. Gopalakrishnan, S.D.
 Shibulal, K. Dinesh, N.S.
 Raghavan and Ashok Arora are the co-founders of Infosys.